SDLP leader will ‘resist’ any amnesty for British soldiers

 Contact

-SDLP Leader Colum Eastwood has warned the British government that an amnesty for British soldiers will amount to an “amnesty for everybody” in his maiden House of Commons speech.
+SDLP leader and newly-elected MP, Colum Eastwood, has warned the British Government that an amnesty for British soldiers will amount to an “amnesty for everybody.”

-He delivered his first speech on Thursday evening, December 19, where he took the opportunity to attack British Prime Minister Boris Johnson’s “reckless Brexit”.
+In his maiden speech in Westminster, he took the opportunity to attack British Prime Minister Boris Johnson’s “reckless Brexit.”

 The Derry man was also forthright in condemnation of a proposed amnesty for British soldiers who “gunned down” 14 innocent civilians on the streets of Derry.

-With DUP members sat directly in front of him, he also shot down suggestions of a bridge from NI to Scotland which has been championed by MP Sammy Wilson.
-He had a more modest recommendation, "a decent road from Belfast to Derry".
+With DUP members sat directly in front of him, he shot down suggestions of a bridge from the North to Scotland which has been championed by DUP MP Sammy Wilson.
+He had a more modest recommendation - "a decent road from Belfast to Derry."

-“As the leader of the Social Democratic and Labour party, may I thank the people of Foyle and Belfast South for the resounding mandates that they have given my hon.
-Friend the Member for Belfast South (Claire Hanna) and me?
+“As the leader of the Social Democratic and Labour Party, may I thank the people of Foyle and Belfast South for the resounding mandates that they have given my hon Friend the Member for Belfast South (Claire Hanna) and me?
 We will not let you down and we will not take your support for granted.
-I also want to thank my predecessor for the work that she did in the constituency.
+I also want to thank my predecessor for the work that she did in the constituency," Mr Eastwood began.

+“We come from the tradition of Parnell and Hume.
+Our vision is big and it is broad.
+Our mission is to unite all of our people, not divide them any further.
+We intend to represent nationalists, unionists and everybody else, and we will do that to the best of our ability.”

-He went on to say that the Prime Minister wants to drag Northern Ireland out of the European Union against the will of its people.
+He went on to say that the Prime Minister wanted to drag Northern Ireland out of the European Union against the will of its people.

-Acknowledging Mr Johnson’s “huge majority”, the Derry man said, the only majority he’s concerned about is the pro-remain majority in Northern Ireland that has “thankfully now got its voice back in this place.
+Acknowledging Mr Johnson’s “huge majority,” the Derry man saidthe only majority he was concerned about was the pro-remain majority in Northern Ireland that had “thankfully now got its voice back in this place.
 We may be few in number, but we intend to be very, very loud in voice.”

 “I am glad to see now that the Democratic Unionists are very concerned about the checks between this island and our island.
 It is a pity that they did not think about that when they drove the Brexit agenda, and when they rejected Theresa May’s deal.
 Now we are in a situation that none of us is happy with.
 We are in a situation that every one of us should be trying to reverse and to reject.”